mengtest/AFGEngine/README.md

 * pnglib + zlib

 The CMake file included should cover everything else for now.
-Audio and networking capabilities are disabled, so there no dependencies for them.
+Audio and networking capabilities are disabled, so there are no dependencies for them.

 The character editor is not provided in this repository.